Codax2000/MPSoC_RNN__EECS_598_Final_Project/README.md

 ## Best Practices

+### GitHub Style
+- Please open a new issue, and GitHub will create an associated branch.
+This will make things easy to document and track what's going well or not.
+- Before merging branches, kindly give others a heads up about the changes.
+We can do code reviews if we feel like it.

 ### Python Style
 - Up to use, but probably stick to `flake8` linting standards
 - Please make sure you have function and file comments